 Early Notables of the Brebanar family (pre 1700)

-More information is included under the topic Early Brebanar Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Brebanar Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brebanar family

 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Brebanar or a variant listed above: Alexander Bremner who settled in Catalina, Newfoundland, in 1822; William Bremner settled in Savannah Ga in 1775; John Bremner settled in Philadelphia in 1813.

 - ^ Black, George F., The Surnames of Scotland Their Origin, Meaning and History.
 New York: New York Public Library, 1946.
 Print.
 (ISBN 0-87104-172-3)

 - ^ Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)